l7mp/stunner/docs/examples/livekit/README.md

 In this tutorial we deploy a video room example using [LiveKit's React SDK](https://github.com/livekit/livekit-react/tree/master/example), the [LiveKit server](https://github.com/livekit/livekit) for media exchange, a Kubernetes Ingress gateway to secure signaling connections and handle TLS, and STUNner as a media gateway to expose the LiveKit server pool to clients.

-## Installation

-> [!NOTE]
->
-> Let's start with a disclaimer.
-Securing connection between the user and the server is a must.
-Read more about TLS [here](../TLS.md).

-In the below example, STUNner will be installed into the identically named namespace (`stunner`), while LiveKit and the Ingress gateway will live in the `default` namespace.

-### Ingress and Cert manager installation

-To ingest secured traffic into the cluster, you need to install additional resources.
-Please follow the instructions in [this section](../TLS.md#installation) to install an Ingress and the Cert manager.

 ### STUNner

 Now comes the fun part.
 The simplest way to run this demo is to clone the [STUNner git repository](https://github.com/l7mp/stunner) and deploy (after some minor modifications) the [manifest](livekit-server.yaml) packaged with STUNner.

-To install the stable version of STUNner, please follow the instructions in [this section](../../INSTALL.md#installation-1).

 Configure STUNner to act as a STUN/TURN server to clients, and route all received media to the LiveKit server pods.